-- (1) A person licensed to practice chiropractic in any other state may be licensed to practice in this state by complying with the provisions of Chapter 331, RSMo and the board's regulations. - (2) Application for licensure by reciprocity shall be made on a form provided by the board and completed in accordance with the requirements of 4 CSR 70-2.040. - (3) Application forms may be obtained by writing the board at 3605 Missouri Boulevard, or PO Box 672, Jefferson City, MO 65102-0672, calling the board at (573) 751-2104 or sending an e-mail to chiro@mail.state.mo.us. - (4) The following documentation must be received by the board before a license will be issued: - (A) An original, unretouched, black and white or color photograph of the applicant taken within the last six (6) months, showing the head and shoulders, front view, not to exceed two inches by two inches $(2" \times 2")$; - (B) A composite score of seventy-five percent (75%) on the jurisprudence examination regarding Missouri statutes and regulations: - (C) Official chiropractic college transcript(s); - (D) Official National Board of Chiropractic Examiners transcript(s), if any; - (E) Satisfactory evidence that the applicant has practiced continuously for at least one (1) year immediately preceding the filing of the application; - (F) Copy of the law and rules of the state from which applicant is reciprocating at the time the applicant was licensed; - (G) Certification of licensure/endorsement, including examinations taken and grades obtained in each examination, from all states in which applicant is or has been licensed; and - (H) Completed application and reciprocity license fee.
+(1) A person licensed to practice chiropractic in any other state may be licensed to practice in this state by complying with the provisions of Chapter 331, RSMo and the board's regulations.
+(2) Application for licensure by reciprocity shall be made on a form provided by the board and completed in accordance with the requirements of 4 CSR 70-2.040.

+(3) Application forms may be obtained by writing the board's executive director at 3605 Missouri Boulevard, P.O.
+Box 672, Jefferson City, MO 65102-0672.
+A copy of the applicable statutory provisions and rules governing the practice of chiropractic shall be provided with the application.

+(4) The following documentation must be received by the board before a license will be issued:

+(A) An original, unretouched, black and white photograph of the applicant taken within the last six (6) months, showing the head and shoulders, front view, not to exceed two inches by two inches $(2" \times 2")$;

+(B) A completed open-book jurisprudence examination;

+(C) Official chiropractic college transcript(s);

+(D) Official National Board of Chiropractic Examiners transcript(s), if any;

+(E) Satisfactory evidence that the applicant has practiced continuously for at least one (1) year immediately preceding the filing of the application;

+(F) Copy of the law and rules of the state from which applicant is reciprocating at the time the applicant was licensed;

+(G) Certification of licensure/endorsement, including examinations taken and grades obtained in each examination, from all states in which applicant is or has been licensed; and

+(H) Completed application and reciprocity license fee.

+(5) Satisfactory evidence that applicant continuously has practiced for at least one (1) year immediately preceding the filing of the application shall be, but is not limited to-

+(A) Notarized letters from at least two (2) other chiropractic physicians or health care professionals in the community where applicant has been or is still practicing;

+(B) Notarized letters from at least two (2) patients in the community where applicant has been or is still practicing;

+(C) Notarized letters from at least two (2) community leaders, clergy or attorneys in the community where applicant has been or is still practicing; or

+(D) Copies of Schedule C of the federal income tax return for the past two (2) years.

+(6) When a chiropractic physician obtains a Missouri license by reciprocity, the licensee shall submit proof of having obtained the required postgraduate education hours prior to the first renewal period.

+C58

+(7) Applicants for licensure by reciprocity shall submit the completed open-book jurisprudence examination with the application.
+This should be completed in black ink or typewritten.

-- (5) When a chiropractic physician obtains a Missouri license by reciprocity, the licensee shall submit proof of having obtained the required postgraduate education hours prior to the first renewal period. - (6) When applicant is seeking Missouri licensure by reciprocity and the state from which applicant is seeking to reciprocate does not allow equivalent reciprocal licensing of Missouri licensees, or if that state's requirements for securing a chiropractic license are not equivalent to the requirements of this state for licensure, the board may, in its discretion, require the applicant to successfully complete the Special Purposes Examination for Chiropractic (SPEC) administered by the National Board of Chiropractic Examiners.
+(8) When applicant is seeking Missouri licensure by reciprocity and the state from which applicant is seeking to reciprocate does not allow equivalent reciprocal licensing of Missouri licensees, or if that state's requirements for securing a chiropractic license are not equivalent to the requirements of this state for licensure, the board may, in its discretion, require the applicant to successfully complete the Special Purposes Examination for Chiropractic (SPEC) administered by the National Board of Chiropractic Examiners.